aparna-surendra/aparna-surendra.github.io/index.md

 ---

 <h3> A REINFORCEMENT LEARNING PRIMER </h3>
-This reinforcement learning (RL) primer introduces RL fundamentals, and explicitly extends them to certain topics in AI research.
+This reinforcement learning (RL) primer introduces RL fundamentals, and explicitly extends them to topics in AI research.
 It hopes to bridge the gap between high-level discussions and technical AI research.
 It is divided into two sections:

 – [Concepts: Introduces RL concepts and terminology through interactive grids and discussion.]